bor-attila/cakephp-ptj/README.md

 # CakePHP - Php to Javascript

-Pass PHP variables to Javascript without writing API
+Easily pass PHP variables to Javascript

 This Plugin requires: __CakePHP 4.1.x+__